Jonny Buckland: Personal life

 According to The Times, Buckland has an estimated wealth of £113 million as of May 2022.
-He is a lifelong Tottenham Hotspur F.C. supporter.
-After being vegetarian for several years, he gave it up while visiting Japan, where he struggled to communicate his food preferences and ended up being served beef.
-This led him to discover that he actually liked carnivorous products, but he still does Meatless Monday.
+He is a Tottenham Hotspur F.C. supporter.
+After maintaining a vegetarian diet for several years, he resumed eating meat during a trip to Japan, where a communication issue led to him being served beef.
+This led him to discover that he liked meat-based products, but he still does Meatless Monday.
 His brother Tim was part of the Domino State, which opened for Coldplay on the Viva la Vida Tour (2008–2010).
 He married jewellery designer Chloe Lee-Evans in 2009 and has two children with her.

 The family reside in London's Belsize Park area, but they also own two apartments in New York City.
 Buckland purchased the first for $3.4 million, while the second was bought for $5.1 million and made available for rent.
 He is godfather to Martin's daughter Apple, along with English actor Simon Pegg.
 He said during an interview for BBC Radio 2 that his favourite activity beyond music is reading books.
 His great-grandfather formed a band named Vic Buckland's Dance Orchestra between the late 1910s and early 1920s.
 One of their photographs inspired the album cover and vintage aesthetic that was used on the marketing campaign for Everyday Life (2019).